 Mandatory Options

-The following table lists the options that must be configured for basic T-Server operation.
+This section lists the options that you must configure for basic T-Server operation.
 All other options in this chapter are configured to enable T-Server to support various features.
+See Table 20 for a list of mandatory options.